 After Jenkins’ death in 1972, many services offered by the club came to a halt, though the grocery store continued to operate until 1975.
 After that year locals continued to lease the building from the organization and run a grocery store in it until Hurricane Hugo damaged the roof of the building in 1989.
 The Progressive Club had no insurance on its building, and the club was denied funds by FEMA.
 Today club members are hoping to restore the building that provided a connection for African-American islanders with the larger community – and their rights within it.

-The Progressive Club is listed in the National Register, which says the following:
+The Progressive Club is listed in the National Register:

 The Progressive Club Sea Island Center is significant for its role as a Citizenship School and for its association with events and persons important in the Civil Rights Movement.
 The Club building is also significant for its association with the development of continued adult education, social history, politics, ethnic heritage, recreation, and commerce for the African American community of the Sea Islands beginning with the building’s construction in 1963 until the death of the Club’s founder Esau Jenkins in 1972.
 The structure and site served as a vital community center, providing a home for the Progressive Club’s legal and financial assistance program, adult education program, dormitory lodging, and as a community recreational, child care, meeting place and grocery store.